taojunzh/chatroom/report/flask-login.md

 The above code is to configurate the flask application to work with flask login source code: [Login-manager](https://flask-login.readthedocs.io/en/latest/_modules/flask_login/login_manager.html#LoginManager)
 This login-manager is an instance that holds the setting for logged in.
-It will bind to the application with .init_app(app)
+It will bind to the application by calling .init_app(app)
-The login_manager.login_view works when a user access the [login_required](https://flask-login.readthedocs.io/en/latest/#flask_login.login_required) view without begin logged in.
+The login_manager.login_view works when a user access the [login_required](https://flask-login.readthedocs.io/en/latest/#flask_login.login_required) view without begin logged in or authenticated.
 The user will redirect to the path login

 ```
 @login_manager.user_loader